cables-gl/cables_docs/md/faq/features/reports/reports.md

-# Hot to report a bug in cables
+# How to report a bug in cables

 As cables is in constant development, there will be bugs here and there.
 Maybe things are unclear, not properly documented or just not as you are used to from other backgrounds.